engity-com/bifroest/docs/reference/auditlog/native-format-contract.md

 CRC32C (Castagnoli) covers the type, length, and exact CBOR payload bytes, excluding the commit-state byte.
 That byte is `0` until the complete body and trailer have been durably synced; then it is overwritten with `1` and synced again.
-A partial header or state `0` is an uncommitted tail even when its body is physically complete; it may be discarded only beyond the signed head checkpoint.
+A partial header or state `0` is an uncommitted tail only beyond the signed head checkpoint.
+A physically complete state-0 unit must still have valid framing, CRC, and canonical CBOR; bytes after its declared boundary make it invalid.
+Before truncating a physically incomplete state-0 unit, recovery also rejects a plausible complete committed unit within its bounded declared footprint, even if that unit's CRC is damaged.
+Such overlapping binary data is ambiguous and fails closed.
 State `1` requires the complete declared length, marker, CRC, and canonical payload.
 Other state values are invalid.
-Bytes inside a payload that happen to spell `BFCOMMIT` are never evidence of a committed unit.
+Bytes inside a payload that happen to spell `BFCOMMIT` alone are never evidence of a committed unit.
 This in-place commit requires a writable non-append-only file handle and a single serialized writer.
-An append or sync failure poisons that
-writer: another append is forbidden until recovery has reconciled the file against the signed checkpoint.
-The format-specific writer and its failure injection tests are part of the audit/recording writer milestones, not the shared unit decoder.
+An append or sync failure poisons that writer: another append is forbidden until recovery has reconciled the file against the signed checkpoint.
+The format-specific writers and their failure-injection tests enforce this protocol; the shared decoder distinguishes the resulting physical states.
 Types `1`, `2`, and `3` are header, audit record/recording chunk, and seal.
 Other types are invalid.
 Each payload is exactly one deterministic CBOR map with unsigned integer field keys.
 Integer widths,